Anri-Lombard/Deep-Learning-with-FastAI-and-Pytorch/ReadMe.md

 ## Lesson 7 (Collaborative Filtering)
 * Collaborative Filtering is a method of making predictions (usually in the form of a rating or preference) about one user based on the preferences or actions of other users.
+* Gradient accumulation is a method of training a model with a large batch size by splitting the batch into smaller batches and training the model on each of the smaller batches.
+	- Instead of buying a new GPU, you can use gradient accumulation to train a model with a larger batch size.
+The performance won't be much different, but it will be cheaper.

 * In progress...

 After I finish the video version of the course, my plan is to read the entire book; then I'll append the extra notes and work to the current repo.

+# Future steps
+Part 2 is available to core members of a open source project with 50+ stars, which I am eligible for, so I'll be starting it soon.
+Apparently it goes way deeper, even teaching how to apply what is learned in research papers to our models.
+I'm excited to learn more, and I'll be sure to share my notes and work here as well, or on another repository

 # References